Holy Name of Jesus has been part of the Mont Pleasant neighborhood in Schenectady since 1930.

 Mont Pleasant is located in the south central part of the city and is the most populated of Schenectady’s neighborhoods.
 Mont Pleasant was annexed by the city of Schenectady in 1903 from the neighboring town of Rotterdam.

 Mont Pleasant has always been a neighborhood of immigrants.
 Its multicultural and multiethnic diversity continues to this day.
-From early Dutch settlers to late 1800’s blue collar Italian, Polish, and Jews emigres, to today’s African American and Guyanese residents, each community has contributed to the neighborhood and to supporting each other.
+From early Dutch settlers in about 1831 to late 1800’s blue collar Italian, Polish, and Jewish emigres, to today’s African American and Guyanese residents, each community has contributed to the neighborhood and to supporting each other.

 Mont Pleasant is predominantly a residential neighborhood filled with one and two family homes, small businesses, and a diversity of Churches and Temples.
 The neighborhood once housed at least two synagogues.